Is It Safe To Travel By Bus During Pregnancy?

 2. Which mode of travel is safe during pregnancy?

-The safety and comfort of travel during pregnancy might depend on your pregnancy and any complications.
+The safety and comfort of travel during pregnancy might depend on your pregnancy stage and any complications.
 Generally, air travel is considered safe before 36 weeks of pregnancy, whereas car travel is considered safe throughout pregnancy (4).
 However, if you want to make travel plans, consulting with your doctor to know about the safest modes of transportation for you is advisable.

 3. Is a long journey safe during pregnancy?